Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization

 \begin{prop} From the above construction, we have the following relations for $\epsilon=\pm$ or $\pm1$, $-n+1\leqslant l_1\leqslant n-1$ and $-n\leqslant l_2\leqslant n$,

 \end{prop}

-\begin{proof} We only check the ``+'' case, as the ``-'' case can be obtained similarly. \eqref{4.23} and \eqref{4.24} hold directly by the constructions.
+\begin{proof} We only check the ``+'' case, as the ``-'' case can be obtained similarly. \eqref{4.23} and \eqref{4.24} hold directly by the construction.
 The proof of relation \eqref{4.25} is similar to that of \eqref{4.26}.
-Let's consider \eqref{4.26}, by inductive hypothesis, take the bracket of $a_0(2)$ and $[\,x_0^{+}(n),\,x_0^{+}(n-1)\,]_{q^{2}}=0$, we get that
+Let's consider \eqref{4.26}, by the inductive hypothesis, take the bracket of $a_0(2)$ and $[\,x_0^{+}(n),\,x_0^{+}(n-1)\,]_{q^{2}}=0$, then

 which implies